realworldocaml/book/en/concurrent-programming-with-async.md

 Thus, `Deferred.bind d f` takes a deferred value `d` and a function f that is to be run with value of `d` once it's determined.
 The call to `Deferred.bind` returns a new deferred that becomes determined when the deferred returned by `f` is determined.
+It also implicitly registers with the scheduler an _Async job_ that is responsible for running `f` once `d` is determined.

 Here's a simple use of bind for a function that replaces a file with an uppercase version of its contents.